In this article, you will read about:

 - What are Categories

 Check out the ultimate WordPress guide that explains in depth every aspect of the site-building process!

 CMS is an abbreviation for a Content Management System.
 A CMS provides a graphic interface and all the needed instruments for constructing and managing а website.
 Such a system makes it easy for its users to create, amend, publish and delete online content, as well as change the design layout and the entire structure of a given website.

 Another important and useful feature of the CMS platforms is that they allow collaborative work when building and maintaining а website.
 This means that several CMS users can log in to the same content management system and work on the same site at the same time.
 For example, the content creators could be working on adding a new article, while the developers are enhancing the website’s security, and another group of IT professionals is customizing the site’s design and appearance to further personalize the pages to fit precisely the website’s purpose.

 There are many different CMS platforms in existence.
 Depending on your goals and vision for the website you wish to create, you can search for the most suitable platform for your particular case.
-Usually, each individual CMS offers a set of instruments that are useful in a particular situation – some are optimized for blogs, others for online shops, others still excel at visual representation.
+Usually, each individual CMS offers a set of instruments that are useful in a particular situation – some are optimized for blogs, others for online shops, and others still excel at visual representation.

 Some of the most famous CMS platforms are:

 - HubSpot CMS Hub

 In this article, we will focus on what WordPress is and tell you about some of the CMS’ fundamental components.
 WordPress is not only the most widely used CMS but is also probably the most flexible one and is an excellent choice for both beginners and experienced professionals.

 In the next paragraphs, you will learn more about the system and how to benefit from its enhanced versatility and flexibility.